pisqa/hygraph-cypress-demo/README.md

 The core engine for loading the test suite and executing the test steps is at  [stubbedTests.cy.js](/cypress/e2e/stubbedTests.cy.js)

 The first 10 test cases of the planned 24 have been implemented.

+### End-to-end tests
+The basic flow for each test case is similar, though the exact sequence of steps will vary for each case:
+1.	create a new schema
+2.	add the field under test, applying various options
+3.	add content and verify any restrictions are correctly imposed by the editor
+4.	publish the content
+5.	make an API  request to the public content endpoint and verify response

+Following the Agile Test Pyramid approach, we would include only a few e2e tests.
+Three example test cases are documented in  [testDesign spreadsheet](/cypress/fixtures/testDesign.xlsx) (field-option sheet)  and implemented in XXX